MoSaleh428/Cyber-Talents-Competetions/sank3.md

 req = requests.post("http://ec2-18-184-241-234.eu-central-1.compute.amazonaws.com/snak3/", headers={"content-type":"application/x-www-form-urlencoded", "Auth":"084e0343a0486ff05530df6c705c8bb4"}, data={"flag":"true"})
 ```

-I used the python in interactive mode simply by writing `python3` in terminal to give me more comfort
+I used the python in interactive mode simply by writing `python3` in terminal to give me more flexibility

 so I imported the requests module `import requests` and entered the second part of the code

+`req = requests.post("http://ec2-18-184-241-234.eu-central-1.compute.amazonaws.com/snak3/", headers={"content-type":"application/x-www-form-urlencoded", "Auth":"084e0343a0486ff05530df6c705c8bb4"}, data={"flag":"true"})
+`

-I wrote `req.content.decode()` to see the response
+And entered `req.content.decode()` to see the response

-**And finally the response was !!!**
+## And finally the response was !!!

-The same page containing **the snake around you somewhere** :\
+The same page containing `**the snake around you somewhere**` :\

 So there's another trick